SteeltoeOSS/Documentation/api/v3/stream/stream-reference.md

 One of these instructions is already provided by the signature of the handler method itself (`Person` type).
 Consequently, in theory, that should be (and, in some cases, is) enough.
 However, for the majority of use cases, in order to select the appropriate `IMessageConverter`, the framework needs an additional piece of information.
-That missing piece is `contentType` of the incomming message.
+That missing piece is `contentType` of the incoming message.

 Steeltoe Streams provides three mechanisms to define `contentType` (in order of precedence):